-One often hears the phrase, “chivalry is dead.”
+We often hear the phrase, “chivalry is dead.”
 And by this it is not always clear what is being referred to.
 By chivalry do they mean romantic feeling?
 Or perhaps knights in shining armor or ladies in waiting?
 Or is it castles, flying banners, and fire-breathing dragons?
 Probably all-of-the-above.
-In all such cases I suppose the phrase, “chivalry is dead,” isn’t entirely untrue.
+In all such cases I suppose the phrase, “chivalry is dead,” makes sense.
 But what if there is more to it than than?
 What if chivalry down at its core involves eternal verities that can only disappear if we have utterly lost ourselves as well?
 Verities such as courage, honor, bravery, and charity?
 Are these dead also?
 Maybe.
 Heck, we’ve even been told “God is dead” too.
-So what do we make it all?
+So what do we make of it all?

 It should be clear that such defeatist rhetoric is of no use to the Christian who seeks to follow Christ’s words and “find the old paths.”

 Thus says the LORD: “Stand by the roads, and look, and ask for the ancient paths, where the good way is; and walk in it, and find rest for your souls” (Jer.
 6:16).